networknt/light-doc/content/en/concern/logging.md

       Example URL    : https://localhost:8443/api/customers/loggers/com.networknt

- Note : Input is mandatory, If you provide the input in request body, it will change and return the updated logging level for given logger else it will throw an error.
+ Input is mandatory, If you provide the input in request body, it will change and return the updated logging level for given logger else it will throw an error.